 The CPB size (number of bits) is CpbSize[ SchedSelIdx ].
 The DPB size (number of picture storage buffers) for temporal layer X is max_dec_pic_buffering[ X ] + 1 for each X in the range of 0 to max_temporal_layers_minus1, inclusive.

+The variable SubPicCpbPreferredFlag is either specified by external means, or when not specified by external means, set to 0.

+The variable SubPicCpbFlag is derived as follows:

+SubPicCpbFlag = SubPicCpbPreferredFlag && sub_pic_cpb_params_present_flag (C-1)

+If SubPicCpbFlag is equal to 0, the CPB operates at access unit level and each decoding unit is an access unit, otherwise the CPB operates at sub-picture level and each decoding unit is a subset of an access unit.

 The HRD operates as follows.
-Data associated with access units that flow into the CPB according to a specified arrival schedule are delivered by the HSS.
-The data associated with each access unit are removed and decoded instantaneously by the instantaneous decoding process at CPB removal times.
-Each decoded picture is placed in the DPB at its CPB removal time.
-When a picture is placed in the DPB it is removed from the DPB at the later of the DPB output time or the time that it is marked as "unused for reference" .
+Data associated with decoding units that flow into the CPB according to a specified arrival schedule are delivered by the HSS.
+The data associated with each decoding unit are removed and decoded instantaneously by the instantaneous decoding process at CPB removal times.
+Each decoded picture is placed in the DPB.
+A decoded picture is removed from the DPB at the later of the DPB output time or the time that it becomes no longer needed for inter-prediction reference.

 The operation of the CPB is specified in subclause C.1.
 The instantaneous decoder operation is specified in clauses 2-9.
 The operation of the DPB is specified in subclause C.2.
 The output cropping is specified in subclause C.2.2.

 HSS and HRD information concerning the number of enumerated delivery schedules and their associated bit rates and buffer sizes is specified in subclauses E.1.1, E.1.2, E.2.1, and E.2.2.
 The HRD is initialised as specified by the buffering period SEI message as specified in subclauses D.1.1 and D.2.1.
-The removal timing of access units from the CPB and output timing from the DPB are specified in the picture timing SEI message as specified in subclauses D.1.2 and D.2.2.
-All timing information relating to a specific access unit shall arrive prior to the CPB removal time of the access unit.
+The removal timing of decoding units from the CPB and output timing of decoded pictures from the DPB are specified in the picture timing SEI message as specified in subclauses D.1.2 and D.2.2.
+All timing information relating to a specific decoding unit shall arrive prior to the CPB removal time of the decoding unit.

-The HRD is used to check conformance of bitstreams and decoders as specified in subclauses C.3 and C.4, respectively.
+The HRD is used to check conformance of bitstreams and decoders as specified in subclauses C.4 and C.5, respectively.